Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 - Add entry drag for Symbols Editor
 - Font fixes
 - `Import CMUdict` now supports tabs instead of 2 spaces word-phoneme separation
+- Add `Get Symbols` function (gets the phonemes on the Entry Editor and adds and guesses the phoneme type to the Symbols Editor)
+- Fixes to numbered phonemes gets int-str error when processing
+- Proper YAML block style
+- Revamp Template mechanics
+- Revamp `Append YAML file` to `Append Dictionary` (now supports all of the current dictionary formats)
+- Add Tooltips

 **`(8/03/24)`**
 - Add file drag and drop file support to open them directly